-This page contains a complete overview of GED® class locations in the San Diego, California, region.
-Also listed are testing sites in the area.
+This page contains a complete overview of GED® class locations and test centers in the San Diego region.

 San Diego GED prep classes (by ZIP)